-Imagine Separation of Money and State: 6 Crypto Experts Weigh In
+Imagine Separation of Money and State: 6 Bitcoin Experts Weigh In

 Imagine a state in which neither the government nor the Central Bank control money.
 What does it look like?
 How does it function?
 What issues does it solve, and what issues does it face?
 These are certainly not easy questions to answer, but we’ve recently had a chance to hear the thoughts of some of the major figures in the cryptocurrency and blockchain world on this matter.

 Cryptonews.com talked to several experts attending this year’s Baltic Honeybadger conference held in September in Riga, Latvia, and these are their visions of a state in which no government agency controls the money.

 Watch the interviews or read a quick summary below.

 What we might see in a state without a government/central bank control over the money:

 Long adjustment period

 Moving from the government-agency-controlled money is a massive feat and will require a long time of transition and adjustment.
 It will not happen immediately, says Alex Petrov, Chief Information Officer at blockchain technology group Bitfury, adding that he is neither a politician nor a forecaster, but that the amount of time required for transition would likely also depend on a country.

 “We are talking more about the blockchain like a tool,” says Petrov.
 “It can solve some of the problems in a more efficient way - optimizing costs, providing additional benefits, providing better security, better speed, better flexibility, but it doesn’t mean that everything will be replaced immediately.
 It will take time, like all the innovations.
 Like all tools will slowly be replaced by a more efficient tool.”